YTFetcher CLI

 data - Example:

-ytfetcher from_channel -c TheOffice -f json --filename my_videos
+ytfetcher channel TheOffice -f json --filename my_videos

 Proxy Options